cloudinary/js-url-gen/DOCS.README.md

 // Lets create a new image
 const myImage = cld.image('sample');

-// The image interface exposes alot of useful functions we call ActionGroups
+// The image interface exposes a lot of useful functions we call ActionGroups
 // Each ActionGroup accepts a matching Action as a parameter

 // For example, resize is an ActionGroup that needs a ResizeAction to work